-Within our guide on the Best UK Stock Brokers of 2020, we’ll start by explaining what a stock broker actually is and how they work.
-After that, we’ll then list the best UK brokers currently active in the market.
+In this guide, we’ll start by explaining what a stockbroker actually is and how they work.
+After that, we’ll list the best online UK brokers currently active in the market.
 We’ll also give you some handy tips on the factors you need to look out for prior to joining a new platform.

 Table of Contents